scttfrdmn/ark/README.md

   ✓ IAM access: Limited (read-only)
   ✓ Cost Explorer: View own usage

-💡 Your permissions follow the "UCLA Researcher" policy.
+💡 Your permissions follow the "{INSTITUTION} Researcher" policy.
-   This gives you access to core services while maintaining security.

 ✅ All systems ready!

+💡 Web interface also ready: https://ark.{INSTITUTION}.edu
+   (You're already logged in)

 Would you like to start training now?
 [Y/n]: y
 ```